“I am the Lord your God, who brought you out of the land of Egypt, out of the land of slavery; you shall have no other gods before me.”

 According to the Old Testament book of Exodus, the Hebrews lived in Egypt for four hundred and thirty years.
 But in light of that reading of the story, several odd things happen when they leave.
 First, you have to accept the fact that there is virtually no record of the Hebrews living in Egypt.
 That’s simply an archeological fact.
 Of course, I’ve heard Christians say that the pharaoh must have scrubbed any record of them in order to save his reputation, and I guess that’s a possibility.
 But there are plenty of things in the Egyptian record, so to speak, that memorialize bad things happening to Egypt.
 You can find plenty in the Egyptian record of lost battles and humiliating defeats.
 Further, no other nation records the Hebrews living in and escaping Egypt.

 And let’s be clear about the scale we are talking about: The biblical account of the exodus describes a Hebrew community that was at a minimum one million people.
-That is a massive exodus.
+That is a truly huge movement of people and stuff.
 In light of the fact that the number of Egyptians living at the time was also about one million, I simply don’t find it plausible that there would be no record of the Hebrews ever living in Egypt.
 And if, when you read the Old Testament books of the Torah, you expect simply a videotaped version of history, there’s another problem with the exodus story.

 The Hebrew slaves whom Moses delivered through the Red Sea didn’t leave Egypt speaking Egyptian.